1960–61 Detroit Red Wings season

 The 1960–61 Detroit Red Wings season saw the Red Wings finish in fourth place in the National Hockey League (NHL) with a record of 25 wins, 29 losses, and 16 ties for 66 points.
-They defeated the Toronto Maple Leafs in six games in the Semi-finals before losing the Stanley Cup Finals in six games to the Chicago Black Hawks.
+They defeated the Toronto Maple Leafs in six games in the Semi-finals before losing the Stanley Cup Final in six games to the Chicago Black Hawks.